erdembestas/learning-go/README.md

 # learning-go
-In this repo, I just show useful examples about go ( programming language )
+In this repo, I just show useful examples and informations about Go ( programming language ).

 # Cp 1 - Go and Web Applications
 # Cp 2- Basic Web Applications